-I'm a passionate Software Developer and aspiring Mathematical Physicist!
-My love for both programming and physics began at around the same time, when I was first exposed to the wide applications of my then first love: Math.
+I'm a passionate Software Engineer and aspiring Mathematical Physicist!
+My love for both programming and physics from my love of Mathematics.
 I saw how my appreciation for problem-solving manifested itself through programming and how the beauty of mathematics was amplified through physics.
 So, began my search for the field that would combine both of my passions!
-Quantum Computing?

 Scribd is a digital library, e-book and audiobook subscription service that includes one million titles and hosts 60 million documents on its open publishing platform.

-As a Data Engineering intern at Scribd, I am responsible for producing a data warehouse which accurately, completely, and usefully represents the history of interactions occurring on and within Scribd's platform.
-Scribd has a vast number of users and content that we track to analyze future improvements and experiences for our users.
-I managed vast amount of data at scale via efficient hive and spark queries.
+As a Software Engineering intern at Scribd, I rewrote the entire backend image server, including implementing a load balancer, in Golang.
+I was also responsible for producing a data warehouse which accurately represented the history of interactions occurring on and within Scribd's platform.
+I managed vast amount of data at scale via efficient Hive and Spark queries.
 I also developed features for users and publishers on the Ruby on Rails platform.

 Software Developer Intern